raspiblitz/raspiblitz/README.md

 [Details on Service](https://github.com/bitromortac/lndmanage/blob/master/README.md)

-After install you will see a new `LNDMANAGE` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `LNDMANAGE` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### Faraday

-Faraday is a Channel Analysis & Recommendations CLI that can help you on your channel management.
+Faraday is a Channel Analysis & Recommendations CLI that can help you with channel management.

 [Details on Service](https://github.com/lightninglabs/faraday/blob/master/README.md)

-After install you will see a new `FARADAY` option in the SSH main menu - it will give you all the information so that you can start using it.
+After install, you will see a new `FARADAY` option in the SSH main menu - it will give you all the information you need to start using it.

 ##### Balance of Satoshi